Ib01/MediaBeaver/README.md

 * Ensure error is thrown if destination root and source paths specified in configs is not found during processing

 * upgrade logger to log4j2

-* May need to provide more flexibility in how file tokens are modified before being added to the path for eg in the file "game of thrones s1e2.mkv" we may extract the season as "1".
-We may want to further pad the data with 0's on the left.

-* would be nice to find a way to title case titles (i.e not just capitalise the first letter of each word but to not capitalise words like 'a' or 'it' etc)

 * allow for global paths i.e should  only have to enter path to movie directory once